 The uncertainty in the experimental measurements was taken into account by

 modifying the data consistent with the experimental uncertainty.
 Each energy data point was sampled according to the mean and uncertainty assuming a normal distri- bution.
-One thousand Monte Carlo’d fist were performed for each isotope to provide convergence of approximately 0.1%.
+One thousand Monte Carlo’d fits were performed for each isotope to provide convergence of approximately 0.1%.
 The neutron fluence uncertainty was added in quadrature to the fission product production calculated by convolving the fits to ex- perimental yield with the neutron energy spectrum.
 The final value reflects the total yield expected with the systematic nuclear data, statistical simulation, and experi- mental uncertainties.

 Systematic Uncertainties